Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "As did I," Leifini agreed.

 "Why *did* we move so soon on this archive?
-It could have waited until there was no activity out here at all…"
+It could have waited until there was no activity out here at all..."

 "This late in the war?
 When the Discarded are nearly destroyed, and the Minds are going into hiding?
 This is a moment of desperation for them both.
 I expect we will be surprised by something novel, therefore we must move quickly.
 Which we cannot do from the shadows."